-During the option period, the buyer is free to walk away from the sale without penalty, whether it’s because the seller won’t budge during repair negotiations, the inspection uncovers severe issues, or they’ve simply had a change of heart.
+During the option period, a potential homebuyer in Texas is free to walk away from the sale without penalty, whether it’s because the seller won’t budge during repair negotiations, the inspection uncovers severe issues, or they’ve simply had a change of heart.

-To set up an option period, the buyer needs to pay a small option fee to the seller, usually about $100.
+To set up an option period, the buyer needs to pay a small option fee to the seller, usually around $100.
 This number is negotiable, as is the number of days in the option period.

 The option fee may seem pretty similar to the earnest money deposit, but they’re two distinct pieces of the real estate puzzle.
 Here are some of the main differences between them: